darkTemplar/Jetsons/term1/BehavioralCloning/writeup_template.md

 I started by using the Nvidia self driving CNN (as shown below) used to predict steering angles as my base network.

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+This was a regression model and the error measure being used was MSE.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a relatively higher mean squared error on the validation set.
+I found that my first model had a low mean squared error on the training set (0.0047) but a relatively higher mean squared error on the validation set (0.0062).
 This implied that the model was overfitting.

 To combat that, I modified my model in the following ways:

-###i)
+i) Increase the number of training epochs from 5 to 20 in steps of 5 (so tried 10, 15, 20).
+15 seemed to work best given the training data. ii) Increase batch size from default of 32 in keras to 64, 128 iii) Reduced the number of nodes in the first fully connected layer from 1164 to 500 iv) Removed 2 Convolutional layers
+v) Add max pooling to the existing Convolutional layers and added dropout to the fully connected layer

+All of the above steps led to a decrease in validation loss dropping it to around 0.0028 (Corresponding training loss was 0.0017)

-Final architecture of the model was as follows.
+Based on the above the final architecture of the model was as follows.

 My final model consisted of the following layers: